 The Exchange currently maintains a presence in two third-party data centers: (i) the primary data center where the Exchange's business is primarily conducted on a daily basis, and (ii) a secondary data center, which is predominantly maintained for business continuity purposes.
-The Exchange currently provides Members and non-Members four 1G physical ports free of charge at the primary data center and charges \$2,500 per month for each additional single physical port at such data center.
-Separately, the Exchange charges \$1,000 for each 1G physical port at the secondary data center.
-The Exchange proposes to normalize its 1G physical port fee at \$1,000 for any such connection at either data center.
-Accordingly, the Exchange proposes to modify its fee for physical ports to access the Exchange at the Exchange's primary data center to a fee of \$1,000 per 1G physical port.
-The Exchange is not proposing to modify its port fees for 1G physical ports at the secondary data center or for 10G physical ports at either data center.
+The Exchange currently assesses fees to Members and non-Members of \$1,000 for any 1G physical port connection at either data center and of \$2,500 for any 10G physical port connection at either data center.
+The Exchange is not proposing to modify its port fees for 1G or 10G physical ports at either of its data centers.